 Butter Bakery is an under-the-radar gem that opens from 7am daily, so early risers can get their fresh bakes and coffee here.
 The cosy cafe sports a clean and minimalist look, with limited indoor seating and a few benches outside, ideal for a quick bite before going your way.

-Expect a decent assortment of freshly baked sweet treats here, including the likes of Banana Bread (฿70), Canele (฿70), and chunky cookies: Red Velvet Cream Cheese (฿95), Macadamia Cranberry (฿95) and more.
-Their Shio Pan (price TBD) and sourdough sandwiches are said to be best-sellers too!
+Expect a decent assortment of freshly baked sweet treats here, including the likes of Banana Bread (฿70), Cinnamon Roll (฿70), and chunky cookies: Red Velvet (฿95), Macadamia (฿95) and more.
+For something savoury, we recommend the Smoked Salmon Cream Cheese (฿250) open sandwich paired with soup of the day (฿160).

 Address: 69 Tang Hua Pug Building, Sathorn 10 Silom, Bang Rak, Bangkok 10500, Thailand